 - Know how to get help and save a life

-NRCI offers in person and virtual QPR education sessions at no cost (voluntary honorariums accepted).
-Sessions are 90 minutes and can be adapted to meet the needs of your specific population, group or organization.
+NRCI offers in person and virtual QPR education sessions.
+Sessions are 1.5-2hours and can be adapted to meet the needs of your specific population, group or organization.
 CEUs are available.
 For more information or to schedule a session, please contact Tracy Levine, firstname.lastname@example.org.

 “This was better, more compassionate, and detailed webinar than those that I have attended for clinicians.”